Stochastic Gradients for Large-Scale Tensor Decomposition: Experimental Results

 \Cref{fig:gas-viz} shows the results of the best overall run in terms of the final objective value.
 The components are ordered by magnitude, the sensor mode is normalized to the magnitude of the component, and the other modes are normalized to unit length.
 The trial mode is color coded by gas.
 The first two components focus largely on sensor variations due to temperature.
 The final two components capture some temporal patterns for each gas that impact sensors near the middle of the array, where the gas is likely most concentrated.
 The factorization identifies generally smooth temporal profiles and tends to group the same gas (indicated by color) in the trial mode.

 \Cref{fig:gas-various} shows performance results.

 \Cref{fig:gas-sample-size-runtimes} shows boxplots of the runtimes for the varying sample sizes and the non-stochastic GCP (``full'').
 The smaller sample sizes take longer because they converge more slowly even though each epoch is cheaper.
 The non-stochastic instance is overall slowest. \Cref{fig:gas-sample-size-loss} shows the range of objective function values for each instance, which is very small.
 For the stochastic instances, larger sample sizes tend to achieve a marginally better loss, as indicated by improved median and percentile losses.
 The stochastic instances with $s \geq 500$ samples per gradient perform at least as well as the non-stochastic instance, while being much faster. \Cref{fig:gas-sample-size-clustering} shows performance on a clustering task.
-The fourth component for each run (for a given random start and instance) is clustered according to k-means \footnote{We used 500 replicates with MATLAB's built-in \texttt{kmeans} command to avoid local minima.}, and we measure what percentage of the 140 trials (7 gases with 20 trials each) are clustered correctly.
-Increasing the sample size generally improves clustering performance.
-Non-stochastic GCP generally performs similarly to $s = 2000$ samples per gradient.
+For each run (i.e., a given random start and instance), the rows of the fourth factor matrix are clustered via k-means \footnote{We used 500 replicates with MATLAB's built-in \texttt{kmeans} command to avoid local minima.} and we measure what percentage of the 140 trials (7 gases with 20 trials each) get clustered correctly.
+Larger sample sizes have generally better clustering performance here.
+Non-stochastic GCP performs similarly to $s = 2000$ samples per gradient.